Trust Fund Tax Penalty: The IRS Can Collect from You Personally

 Once the revenue officer determines who is responsible, the officer will send a letter stating their plan to assess the trust fund recovery penalty.
 The recipient of the letter has sixty days to appeal.
 Once the IRS asserts the penalty, it can begin attempts to collect against the responsible party or parties’ personal assets.
 That may include filing a federal tax lien or seizure of assets.
 Trust fund recovery penalties are typically exempt from bankruptcy discharge.

-The IRS is aggressive in assessing trust fund recovery penalties, so if you fall behind in your payroll tax obligations, it is crucial to address the situation as soon as possible.
+The IRS is aggressive in assessing trust fund recovery penalties.
+If you fall behind in your payroll tax obligations, it is crucial to address the situation as soon as possible.
 There are options for resolution of penalties, including an offer in compromise, installment agreements, appeals and even litigation.
-These options can be complex and expensive, so the best way to avoid trust fund recovery penalties to make every effort to pay your taxes, even if that means prioritizing the government over other creditors.
-When that is not possible, you’ll need help from an experienced tax relief professional who can guide you through the necessary steps to avoid having a civil penalty assessed against you.
+These options can be complex and expensive.
+The best way to avoid trust fund recovery penalties to make every effort to pay your taxes, even if that means prioritizing the government over other creditors.
+Otherwise, you’ll need help from an experienced tax relief professional to guide you through the necessary steps to avoid penalties.